Node Install - Docker Image

 We now need to copy over the generated node config JSON file from the server.
 This file is populated with all cryptographic keys and related setup information for the node to automatically connect to the server and operate.

-You will want to open two terminal windows.
-One will need to be connected to the server, and the other to the node.
-You could also use scp to copy the file or any other method you want as long as it is secure.
+Open two terminal windows; one will need to be connected to the server, and the other to the node.
+When copying the file use, use scp or any other secure method.

 Go to the setup_data directory on the server and copy the configuration text: